Vanderbilt’s Ethan Paul leads a trio of Seattle-area players in the College World Series

 Ethan Paul has had some soaring moments of accomplishment during his four years at Vanderbilt, none greater than helping lead the Commodores to the championship series at the College World Series.
 The best-of-three showdown with Michigan began Monday in Omaha, Neb.

-Paul, who starred at Newport High School in Bellevue, has also had some deep disappointments, such as falling to the 26th round in the 2018 draft after being projected before the season as a third- to sixth-round pick.
+Paul, who starred at Newport High School in Bellevue, also has had some deep disappointments, such as falling to the 26th round in the 2018 draft after being projected before the season as a third- to sixth-round pick.

 But nothing was as profound, or devastating, as the death of teammate Donny Everett in a drowning accident in June 2016, just as Vandy was readying for the regional tournament.
 Known as “Donny Fastball,” Everett had been the top-ranked recruit in Paul’s glittering freshman class and a likely future first-round pick.